 The whole issue stems from what happened on election night and the days that followed as votes were counted.
 A lot of us watched various news channels regularly update state-by-state projected results.
 Looking at projected results is like flipping through channels and passing a sports game.
 You can look at the current score, see who is up by how many points, but it is clearly not the final score — not until the game is over.
 At any moment either team could widen or narrow the lead.
 Teams can also come up from behind and score last minute points to win the game.

-But election night, as everyone was heading to bed, that channel flipping score showed that the Republican candidate was ahead and showing a slight lead in certain swing states (states that tend to favor both Republicans and Democrats).
+But election night, as everyone was heading to bed, that channel flipping score showed that the Republican candidate was ahead and showing a slight lead in certain swing states (states that tend to vote for both Republicans and Democrats).

 As we followed the “game” for the next few days and frequently checked the “score”, those swing states started to show results that changed which candidate was in the lead.
 Some people understood that this was likely because in those states in-person voting was counted first, followed by all of the mail-in and absentee ballots.
 For others, watching the lead shift from one candidate to another it might have felt like something wasn’t right.
-As final votes were counted and each state declared a winner, many people were left wondering whether fraud affected the counting of those swing states that switched.
+As final votes were counted and each state declared a winner, many people were left wondering whether fraud affected the counting or results in certain states.

 And so, from then until now we’ve seen the checks and balances we’re entitled to when ensuring a free and fair election.